Plant Intelligence: Understanding Nature Through Organic Farming

 Communication

-Chemical signaling through roots or air
+Chemical signaling through roots and air

-Mint releases aroma to warn nearby plants of pests
+Mint releases compounds that alert nearby plants

 Memory

-Pea plants bending toward light after repeated exposure
+Pea plants respond to repeated light exposure

 Adaptation

-Adjusting growth based on stress
+Adjusting growth under stress

 Defense